koteshvarma2/Screen-time-imapct-on-mental-health/README.md

 advice to improve sleep quality, enhance concentration, and maintain balanced digital habits.
 By bridging data analysis with user-centric recommendations, this tool aims to support healthier digital lifestyles and boost both personal well-being and productivity in an increasingly digital world.

+**#DataSet Information.**
+The digital_habits_vs_mental_health.csv dataset consists of 100,000 rows and 6 columns, capturing insights into how digital habits relate to mental health outcomes.
+Each record represents an individual’s reported data on screen time, social media usage, and mental well-being indicators.

+Total Entries: 100,000.
+Features (Columns): 6.
+Missing Values: None (fully clean).
+Data Types: Float and Integer.
+Primary Focus: Analyze the influence of digital behavior (screen time, platform use, TikTok usage) on mental health factors like stress and mood.